DEV Community

 To understand this problem more, what particularly is bad about Anemic Domain Entities?
 Let's review:

-• Possible complexity while understanding what domain entity capable of: When logic is spread across controllers or UseCases, it's harder to track the responsibilities of the entity, slowing down understanding and debugging (also, take into account that apart of IDE it's hard to lookup the business logic that you put on some kind of controllers or UseCases, it makes code review much harder).
+• Possible complexity while understanding what domain entity is capable of: When logic is spread across controllers or UseCases, it's harder to track the responsibilities of the entity, slowing down understanding and debugging (also, take into account that apart from IDE it's hard to look up the business logic that you put on some kind of controllers or UseCases, it makes code review much harder).

 • Encapsulation is broken: Entities hold only data without behavior, pushing the business logic into services, making the structure harder to maintain.
-It means that you should align logic across the UseCases/Controllers/etc. and make sure that business logic is actually changed to the right one.
+It means that you should align logic across the UseCases/Controllers/so on and make sure that business logic is actually changed to the right one.

 • Harder to test: When behavior is scattered, testing individual features gets harder because logic isn’t grouped inside the entity itself.